Hard-Coder05/SIH2020-SehYatri/README.md

 3. Copy the source code from IoT folder.
 4. Connect the arduino to PC via usb cable.
 5. Compile and upload the code to the board.
+6. Open the ide console to view the output values.
+7. Connect our android app to the bluetooth module.
+8. Voila!
+You have the fuel tank level values on your mobile app.